 - Allow to cool completely on the rack

-- Once both halves are cooled the doughnut can now be decorated.
+- As soon as both halves are cooled the doughnut can now be decorated.

 - Place one half, flat side up, on a pretty serving plate, board or cake stand.